On the Borodin--Kostochka conjecture for graphs with large maximum degree: Structure of a minimal counterexample to Theorem

-\begin{lemma}[Reed \cite{Reed1999}] Any partial $\Delta-1$ coloring of $G$ satisfying the three following conditions can be extended to a $\Delta-1$ coloring of $G$. \begin{enumerate} \item[(i)] for every vertex $v\in L$ there are at least $2$ colors appearing twice in the neighborhood of $v$, \item[(ii)] for each near clique $S_{i}$, there are two uncolored neighbors of $v_{i}$ in $C_{i}$, and \item[(iii)] for every $C_{i}$, there are two uncolored vertices $w_{i}$ and $x_{i}$ of $C_{i}$ whose neighborhoods contain two repeated colors. \end{enumerate} \end{lemma}
+\begin{lemma} Any partial proper $(\Delta-1)$-coloring of $G$ satisfying the following three conditions can be extended to a $(\Delta-1)$-coloring of $G$. \begin{enumerate} \item[$(i)$] for every vertex $v\in L$ there are at least two distinct colors, each appearing on at least two colored vertices in the neighborhood of $v$, \item[$(ii)$] for each near-clique $S_{i}=C_i\cup\{u_i\}$, there are two uncolored neighbors of $u_{i}$ in $C_{i}$, and \item[$(iii)$] for every $C_{i}$, there are two uncolored vertices $w_{i}$ and $x_{i}$ of $C_{i}$ whose neighborhoods each contain two distinct colors, each appearing on at least two colored vertices in the current partial coloring. \end{enumerate} \end{lemma} \begin{proof} We use the following elementary fact.
+If an uncolored vertex $v$ has two uncolored neighbors, or if the colored part of $N(v)$ contains two distinct repeated colors, then $v$ has an available color from $[\Delta-1]$.
+Indeed, in the first case at most $d(v)-2\le\Delta-2$ colors appear on the colored neighbors of $v$.
+In the second case, even if all neighbors of $v$ are colored, the presence of two repeated colors means that at most $d(v)-2\le\Delta-2$ distinct colors appear on $N(v)$.

+We now extend the coloring.
+First consider each near-clique $S_i=C_i\cup\{u_i\}$.
+If $u_i$ is uncolored, condition $(ii)$ gives two uncolored neighbors of $u_i$ in $C_i$, so the elementary fact allows us to color $u_i$.

+Next, for each block $S_i$, reserve the two vertices $w_i,x_i\in C_i$ supplied by condition $(iii)$ and greedily color every other uncolored vertex of $C_i$.
+Whenever such a vertex is colored, the two reserved vertices are still uncolored and adjacent to it, because $C_i$ is a clique; hence it has an available color.
+After that, color $w_i$ and $x_i$.
+The two distinct repeated colors in their neighborhoods, guaranteed by condition $(iii)$, involve vertices that were already colored in the original partial coloring and have not been recolored, so these repeated colors are still present.
+Thus both reserved vertices have available colors.

+Finally, greedily color the uncolored vertices of $L$ in an arbitrary order.
+For every such vertex $v$, the two distinct repeated colors guaranteed by condition $(i)$ are still present, since the vertices carrying them were colored before the extension procedure began and their colors have not changed.
+Hence each vertex of $L$ has an available color when it is considered.
+This yields a full proper $(\Delta-1)$-coloring of $G$. \end{proof}

+For the sake of the probabilistic argument in Section~\ref{proper-coloring}, let $A_v$ be the event that there are fewer than two distinct repeated colors in the neighborhood of $v$.
+For each near-clique $S_i$, let $E_i$ be the event that condition~$(ii)$ fails on $S_i$.
+For each $S_i$, let $F_i$ be the event that condition~$(iii)$ fails on $C_i$.
+We note that if none of the events in the set